 ESS 0010.
-Conservation of Natural Resources Units: 3
+Conservation of Natural Resources

-Formerly known as AGRI 190 and NATR 10 Advisory: Eligibility for ENGL 1A Hours: 54 lecture
+Formerly known as AGRI 190 and NATR 10

+Advisory: Eligibility for ENGL 1A

 Use and protection of natural resources, including soil, water, forest, mineral, plant, and animal life.
 Ecological principles, history of the conservation movement, modern problems in resource use, and the citizen's role in conservation.
 (CSU, UC)